More detailed articles covering: A return to early church worship and message:

 - A leader who hogs the time will stifle the meeting.

-- A leader needs to explain things and correct if necessary but not in an authoritarian manner.
+- A leader needs to explain things and correct them if necessary but not in an authoritarian manner.

 - Encourage individuals to avoid becoming stereotyped.